l-palermo/portfolio/README.md

 Using BEM convention for CSS class names is the best way to make sense of a long CSS staructure and helps reasoning abour the inheritance between parent and children and their responsabilities.

 I need to choose a unified approach choosing to use Grid or Flexbox.

+### FOLDER STRUCTURE

+To enhance the project's readability, I have created two folders within the /app directory, in accordance with Next.js guidelines.
+One is named _, serving as a private folder that Next.js will exclude while generating the project's routes.
+The other folder is named Routes, serving the purpose of grouping routes.
+This approach allows me to centralize all layout and routing-related components within a single folder, thereby establishing a clear distinction between the app's content and its routing.
+Additionally, this approach maintains a consistent folder structure for components without adding unnecessary complexity to the /app directory.

+### HUSKY & GITHUB ACTIONS

+These two tools assist me in my workflow by ensuring that the test and build scripts are executed with each commit and push.
+Moreover, they prevent the merging of pull requests if these scripts fail to pass successfully.